-The good news is that based on our market research, we’ve identified the strategies that recession proof businesses use to prepare for and grow during a recession.
-In this article we’ll dive into how you may be able to achieve growth in a recession by proactively preparing and marketing your business for your consumer’s mindset during a recession.
+The good news is that based on our market research, we’ve identified the marketing strategies that recession proof businesses use to prepare for and grow during a recession.
+In this article we’ll dive into how you can achieve growth in a recession by proactively preparing and marketing your business.

 The Harvard Business Review published the results of a year-long study of 4,700 publicly traded businesses during three different global recessions.
 17% didn’t survive.
 80% were still catching-up to their pre-recession strength three years after the economy had recovered.
 Businesses that aggressively slashed spending without strategically investing in their business growth did not perform well.